 If you’re training for either or both of the big winter races—the 3M Half Marathon (January 19) or the Austin Marathon (February 16)--you should already have several long runs under your legs.
 Regardless of how [...]

 Let's face it: Running through another hot Texas summer is not easy.
 But it can be done.
 Being highly motivated helps.
-Getting properly motivated to run (or race), is an emotional state that veteran and [...]
+I read an article on motivation and drive at Art and Interior.
+I thought [...]